Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Related Works

-A seminal work by Caron et al. proposed DINO \cite{caron2021emerging} (knowledge distillation with no labels), which is an extension of BYOL \cite{grill2020bootstrap} and SwAV \cite{caron2020unsupervised}.
-DINO extends the clustering to Transformer models, which revealed interesting emerging properties about the semantic segmentation of images.
-They leveraged the momentum encoder method \cite{tarvainen2017mean,he2020momentum}, an Exponential Moving Average (EMA) of the model that generates pseudo-targets on the fly.
-Additionally, they replaced Sinkhorn-Knopp by applying centering and sharpening to the EMA’s output probabilities, which prevents clustering collapse.
-The centering operation promotes uniform assignment to prevent collapsing into a fixed representation, while sharpening helps the model avoid uninformative uniform clustering that results in poor representation.
-Although the momentum encoder was critical for DINO’s convergence, they showed that the model converges without it when using Sinkhorn-Knopp for clustering regularization.
-Regardless, the results showed that although not necessary for stability and convergence, using the momentum encoder leads to superior performance.
-They used the Transformer’s cls-token output for the clustering without directly leveraging the patch tokens.
+A seminal work by Caron~et~al.~\cite{caron2021emerging} proposed knowledge distillation with no labels (DINO), an extension of BYOL~\cite{grill2020bootstrap} and SwAV~\cite{caron2020unsupervised}.
+DINO combined clustering and ViT, revealing interesting emerging properties in image semantic segmentation.
+They leveraged the momentum encoder method~\cite{Lillicrap2016,tarvainen2017mean,he2020momentum}, an Exponential Moving Average (EMA) of the model that generates pseudo-targets online.
+They used the cls-token for clustering without directly leveraging patch tokens, but subsequent work has shown the benefits of using the ViT's patch tokens in SSL~\citep{zhou2021ibot,oquab2024dinov}.

-A drawback of DINO and follow-up works building on it is high sensitivity to hyperparameters, particularly the sharpening value in clustering \cite{zhou2021ibot,oquab2024dinov}.
-Assran et al. \cite{assran2022masked} extended DINO using masked siamese networks.
-They applied token masking as an extra augmentation, similar to MAE \cite{he2022masked}, but the task was only to cluster the cls-token.
-Notably, they added the mean-entropy maximization \cite{joulin2012convex} as a regularizer for clustering, which improved the results when combined with the Sinkhorn-Knopp method.
-Without the Sinkhorn-Knopp assignment, this uniformity regularizer, combined with sharpening, could still avoid collapse.
+Assran~et~al.~\cite{assran2022masked} extended DINO using masked siamese networks~\cite{NIPS1993_288cc0ff,chen2021exploring}.
+They applied token masking as an additional augmentation, similar to MAE~\cite{he2022masked}, but limited the task to clustering the cls-token, as in DINO~\cite{caron2021emerging}.
+Notably, alongside the Sinkhorn-Knopp method, they incorporated mean-entropy maximization~\cite{joulin2012convex} to enhance clustering regularization.